 “You want to figure out why you’re mouth breathing,” he told TODAY.
 “You want to find the source of the snoring.”

 One possible cause is sleep apnea, which happens when a person’s upper airway becomes blocked repeatedly during sleep, reducing or completely stopping airflows, according to the National Heart Lung and Blood Institute.
 It can be related to obesity, heart or kidney failure, endocrine disorders and other serious conditions.

 A deviated septum, a nasal polyp, allergies or asthma could also be causing you to mouth breathe, Mojica said.

 Mouth taping has not been formally studied and is not an approved therapy, but Mojica compares the practice to nasal strips, which are marketed as a tool to open the nasal passages.

-Dr. Megan Acho, a pulmonologist and sleep specialist at University of Michigan Health, recommends paying attention to your sleep position and what you're drinking before bedtime.
+To reduce mouth breathing at night, Dr. Megan Acho, pulmonologist and sleep specialist at University of Michigan Health, recommended paying attention to your sleep position and what you're drinking before bedtime.
 “Mouth breathing and snoring can be worsened by things like sleeping on your back and drinking alcohol," she said.

-Acho also stressed the importance of talking to a doctor — especially if you have symptoms of sleep apnea including excessive sleepiness during the day, waking up feeling like your are choking or gasping, or experiencing frequent headaches in the morning.
+Multiple experts also stressed the importance of talking to a doctor before trying mouth taping because if you're struggling with sleep, it may be a bigger problem than how you're breathing.
+And it's extra important to get help if you have sleep apnea symptoms, such as excessive sleepiness during the day, waking up feeling like you're choking or gasping, or frequent headaches in the morning.